distbit0/distbit.xyz/_posts/2022-10-25-meaning-of-market-capitalisation.md

 >
 > After thirty days of this very sociable pattern of trading, Ali and Hassan congratulate each other on discovering such a valuable business.
 Based on their last trade, in which Ali bought back a roughly 1.5 billionth interest in the bowl for 75 Rials, they valued the bowl at about 50 Billion Rials, with ownership split almost exactly 50/50, and their bank accounts exactly as they were before the very first trade.[5](https://elmwealth.com/hassan-and-ali-on-terra-luna-crash/#easy-footnote-bottom-5-5327)

-I think what fundamentally differentiates this from most uses of "market capitalisation" is the lack of demonstrated preference.
+I think what fundamentally differentiates this from most uses of "market capitalisation" is the lack of demonstrated preference:

 When the market cap of a company such as Google is calculated, it is done so by multiplying the last trading price of a share by the quantity of shares in existence.

-The difference though between this and the above bowl scenario is that there is no liquidity at the last price, whereas for companies like google, there always is.
-As a result, for most companies the last price is economically meaningful because if share holders wanted to, they could sell at least some of their shares at said price.
-The existence of liquidity at the last price proves that all current share holders value every one of their shares more highly than the last price (or more specifically, at the price of the highest bid).
+The difference between this and the above bowl scenario is that there is no liquidity at the bowl's last price, whereas for companies like google, there always is.
+As a result, for most companies the last price is economically meaningful because if shareholdershave the option to sell at said price.

+The existence of this liquidity at the last price proves that all shareholders value every one of their shares more highly than the last price (or more specifically, than the price of the highest bid).

-This situation however can be contrasted with that of the bowl in the above scenario, where there is no liquidity at the last trading price: no bids committing to buy from the current owners of the bowl, were they to decide to sell.
+This situation can be contrasted with that of the bowl in the above scenario, where there is no liquidity at the last trading price: no bids committing to buy from the current owners of the bowl, were they to decide to sell.

 As a result, the continued possession of the bowl by hassan and ali proves very little about how much they value their shares of the bowl.
 Unlike in the case of google, their continued possession of the bowl does not prove that they value every fraction of it more than the last price they traded it for, as there is no one who is offering to buy it from them at said price.

-As a result, they may in fact be willing to sell their entire stake for $100 at the present moment, but no one would know as they aren't being presented with this opportunity, and as a consequence aren't able to refuse it.
+As a result, they may in fact be willing to sell their entire stake for $100 at the present moment, but no one would know.
+They aren't being presented with this opportunity, and as a consequence aren't able to refuse it.

-The above tells us that in the context of most companies, the market capitalisation is meaningful in some sense as it represents the minimum value someone could offer to all current share holders in exchange for their shares, yet still not be able to acquire a single share from them.
-Whereas in the context of the bowl, we have no such guarantee as the "last price" is economically meaningless, as neither hassan and ali are able to sell their shares at said price were they to want to do so.
+The above tells us that in the context of most companies, the market capitalisation is meaningful in the sense that it represents the maximum value someone could offer to all shareholders in exchange for their shares, yet still not succeed in acquiring a single share from them.

+Whereas in the context of the bowl, we have no such guarantee.
+The "last price" is economically meaningless, as neither hassan nor ali are able to sell their shares at said price were they to want to do so.
 There is no liquidity.

 > They spend the evening drinking to their success, hatching plans to sell a small interest in the bowl to passing tourists, or posting the bowl as collateral for a large loan that will give them a chance to enjoy their new-found riches.[6](https://elmwealth.com/hassan-and-ali-on-terra-luna-crash/#easy-footnote-bottom-6-5327) But that very night, the bowl is stolen.
 Down on his luck, the thief exchanges it for a bowl of rice in the bazaar of a distant city.
 >